 Graham has had many years’ experience as a public speaker on music.
 He has developed a reputation as an engaging and entertaining educator, capable of opening the world of music to the untrained music lover.
-He taught modules for teachers, community-based musicians and high school students in the Symphony Australia Conductor Training program between 2002 and 2005 (and did so again in 2012) and is highly sought-after as a conducting teacher and workshop director.
-From 2002 to 2004, and again in 2009, Graham was a member of the national panel for Stage 2 of the Symphony Australia Young Performer Awards.
-In 2011 Graham was the opening speaker in the MSO's Beethoven Festival weekend (a talk repeated for the West Australian Symphony Orchestra in 2014), and in 2012 accompanied a group of Adelaide music lovers on a tour of the United States as a speaker and consultant.
-He undertook a similar tour of Scandinavia and Germany in 2014, and will speak on a tour to New York City in October, 2018.
+He taught modules for teachers, community-based musicians and high school students in the Symphony Australia Conductor Training programme and is highly sought-after as a conducting teacher and workshop director.

 Graham was awarded the 2007 Bernard Heinze Award by the University of Melbourne in recognition of his services to music in Australia.

 See Graham Abbott in action at our Metlifecare Unwrap the Music series